Abashevo culture: Settlements

 The type site of the Abashevo culture is at Abashevo, Chuvash Republic.
 More than two hundred settlements have been found.
-Some of them appear to have been occupied only briefly, and just two of them appear to have been fortified.
+Houses were rectangular with large floor areas of about 150 to 200 m².
+Some settlements appear to have been occupied only briefly, and just two of them appear to have been fortified.

 Burials

 The Abashevo culture is primarily represented by various kurgan cemeteries.
 Kurgans were surrounded by a circular ditch, and the grave pit had ledges at its edges.
 The body was either contracted on the side, or supine with raised knees, with legs flexed.
 Its funerary customs appear to have been derived from the Poltavka culture.
 Its inhumation practices in tumuli are similar to the Yamnaya culture and Fatyanovo–Balanovo culture.

 Flat graves are a component of the Abashevo culture burial rite, as in the earlier Fatyanovo culture.
 The kurgans of the Abashevo culture are to be distinguished from the flat graves of the Fatyanovo–Balanovo culture.
 A well-known Abashevo kurgan in Pepkino contained the remains of twenty-eight males who appear to have died violent deaths.

-Grave offerings are scant, little more than a pot or two usually a made with crushed-shell temper.
+Grave offerings are scant, little more than a pot or two usually made with crushed-shell temper.
 Some graves show evidence of a birch bark floor and a timber construction forming walls and roof.
 High-status Abashevo graves contain silver and copper ornaments, and weapons.
 Crucibles for smelting copper and moulds for casting were found in some graves, most likely funerals reserved to bronzesmiths.